AJMansfield/Intelligence-Core-Public/ag1.md

 --------

+Matt knew he ought to be studying for his finals, but he didn't care.

-He spent the rest of the weekend going through the software and eliminating pieces.
+He'd spent the rest of the weekend going through the software and hardware, eliminating pieces to try and figure out how it worked.
 The pufferfish neural simulation appeared to be a nessisary component, but he had eliminated nearly everything else that wasn't in some way required to run that simulation.
-Frustratingly, it would also stop working any time he tried logging the simulation to a file.
-After systematically paring down the neural simulation, he was left with a cluster of about 40 neurons that appeared to be responsible for this behavior.
+Frustratingly, all of his attempts to observe the simulation as it was running all caused it to stop working, but he was eventually able to pare the simulation to a single cluster of about 40 neurons that appeared to be responsible for this behavior.
-And none of them were even distantly connected to any of the sensory corticies.
+None of them were related to any of the sensory corticies, and in fact most of them weren't even connected to each other.

+So far he'd learned that the range of the effect was somewhat limited, as the further away the tile got, the weaker and less reliable the readings became.
+By about 10 meters away, there would be about a 50/50 chance of a correct reading, and while this could be compensated for by taking several readings, there wasn't a lot that could be done to go much further than that.

+By chance he'd also discovered that some types of plastics would block or hinder the effect.
+He'd put the processor board in a plastic enclosure to protect it, and was at first confused when it had suddenly stopped working, then started again as soon as he re-opened the enclosure.
+The AUV's hull hadn't caused issues though, and he tried several different enclosures to find one that worked.
+So far he'd discovered that polyethylene and polystyrene  block it, but nylon and ABS have no effect.
+And in testing this, he'd found that for plastics that do block the effect, the reading would actually deflect _around_ the sheet towards any openings over a particular size.

+This at least explained how this effect had allowed the AUV to navegate the underwater maze so efficiently.

+Different materials appeared to impede the effect more than others, as well.
+Lower grades of polyethylene were less effective at blocking it, and at a low enough grade it could penetrate if the material was thin enough.
+He'd discovered this part placing the tile in a shopping bag, which had diminished (but not completely blocked) the signal.

 --------

-After a week of working on this, he had learned a number of things about the effect.

-The effective range of the effect was limited to around 10 meters.
-Outside of that, the reliability would start to tail off, and he wouldn't be able to consistently detect and locate the tile.

-Additionally, it turns out that some types of plastic (like polyethylene or polystyrene) block the effect (although others, like nylon and polyester, had no effect).
-But more than that, assuming there was still a clear path, the reading would actually deflect _around_ any impeding plastic material.
-This particularily explained how the UAV was able to traverse the maze so efficiently, as the obstacles had been made of polyethylene sheeting.

-But most importantly, he learned that the pattern he had on the tile didn't need to be 3-d printed:
-He had taken a photo of the tile with his phone and was looking at it when he noticed the reading had changed.
-Instead of pointing to the tile over on his desk, it was pointing to his phone, and the image displayed on it.

-After having a proper black-and-white vectorized version of the pattern printed out (he'd had the first one laminated, but turns out the lamination blocked the effect).

-Further experimentation with this effect led him to discover that the _smaller_ the pattern was, the further the effective range was, and that it depended very strongly on having accurate relative dimensions in the pattern.

-And then he started optimizing it.
-He set up an apparatus consisting of a polyethylene box with a servo-controlled shutter, with a display set up inside.
-He'd found that a plastic box with a small enough opening would impede but not completely eliminate the reading, and he set up a computer to use this feedback to optimize the pattern and neural simulation.

-After a week, he had to change out the display for a wireless tablet (the hole for the cable was now big enough to matter) and replace the plastic shutter with an optical diaphragm, since even with the shutter completely closed it was still able to detect the pattern.

-After another week, he swapped it out for a 2-inch thick ultrasonically-welded plastic box with a microfluidics duct he could pump gasoline into to vary the effective thickness.

-The next week, he sent out the design to be fabricated onto an IC.
-He only had enough money for an older GlobalFoundries 22FDX process, but it should be small enough.
+At this point, Matt still had no idea about _why_ the device was able to detect the tile, but the fact of the matter is that it could, and it was able to do so much more efficiently than even the best current technologies.
+He wasn't exactly sure what _he'd_ want to use it for, but if he figured out a way to overcome the range limitations this could have hundreds of potential uses.
+Especially given that it was so _cheap to make_ &mdash; his setup consisting of a hobbyist-grade neural processor and a cheap 3D printed part had only cost about $300!

+He also knew that if he wanted to develop this properly, he needed money.
+Not just to use for experimentation (although he had a few ideas) but also to be able to patent the device to ensure he'd be able to profit off of it.

 --------